UncertaintyQuantification/cell_segmentation/README.md

 # Unsupervised Cellular Boundary Detection by Fast Gaussian Processes
-Laura Baracaldo, Blythe King, Haoran Yan, Yizi Lin, Nina Miolane, and Mengyang Gu (2025)
+This repository contains the code for the paper *Unsupervised Cellular Boundary Detection by Fast Gaussian Processes* by Laura Baracaldo, Blythe King, Haoran Yan, Yizi Lin, Nina Miolane, and Mengyang Gu.

 This folder contains data and code to reproduce the results from the paper.